minhtc-tech/portfolio/README.md

 3. Start the development server: `npm run dev`
 4. Open your browser and visit `http://localhost:3000` to view the portfolio.

-## Customization

-Feel free to customize the portfolio to suit your own needs:

-- Update the content in the pages and components to reflect your own skills, projects, and experience.
-- Add or remove components based on your specific requirements.

 ## Deployment

-To deploy the portfolio, follow the deployment instructions for Next.js.
+- To deploy the portfolio, follow the deployment instructions for Next.js.
 You can choose your preferred hosting platform, such as Vercel, Netlify, or Heroku.

 ## Credits